M2000Interpreter/Environment/utf8/dc.bas.utf8.txt

 Call ClosePrinter(gp)
 End Sub
 Function CreateBitmapPicture(ByVal hBmp As Long, ByVal hPal As Long) As Picture
-    Dim r As Long, pic As PicBmp, ipic As IPicture, IID_IDispatch As GUID
+    Dim R As Long, pic As PicBmp, ipic As IPicture, IID_IDispatch As GUID

     'Fill GUID info
     With IID_IDispatch